open-telemetry/semantic-conventions/docs/non-normative/code-generation.md

 - Artifact name:
   - `opentelemetry-semconv` - stable conventions
-  - `opentelemetry-semconv-incubating` - (if applicable) the preview artifact containing all conventions
+  - `opentelemetry-semconv-incubating` - (if applicable) the preview artifact containing all (stable and experimental) conventions
 - Namespace: `opentelemetry.semconv` and `opentelemetry.semconv.incubating`
 - All supported Schema URLs should be listed to allow different instrumentations in the same application to provide the exact version of conventions they follow.
 - Attributes, metrics, and other convention definitions should be grouped by the convention type and the root namespace.
 See the example below: